Public Records Request

 Under the Washington State Public Records Act (RCW 42.56), the public may request records produced by state agencies.
 This same law requires requestors to ask for an “identifiable” record that exists at the time the request is submitted.
 A request for information, or a general question, is not a request for an identifiable record.
 See examples below.

+Provide a copy of current registered voters in my county.
 How many people are registered to vote in my county?

-Finally, some identifiable public records may be fully exempt from disclosure or partially redacted, in accordance with state law.
+Some identifiable public records may be fully exempt from disclosure or partially redacted, in accordance with state law.

 Finding general information